Home

 Home rehabilitation assistance: Eligible homeowners can repair their homes and remove health and safety hazards by replacing costly maintenance items.
 Eligible homeowners may receive up to $45,000 in assistance as a five-year forgivable loan.

-Will County (2 programs)
+Will County (1 program)

 Will County Center of Community Concerns